mdx-workshop/mdx-submissions21/paper.md

 They can be distinguished depending upon strategies for separation as follows.: single source separation [@takahashi:2017; @jansson:2017; @choi:2019], multi-head source separation [@sawata:2021; @kadandale:2020; @manilow:2020; @defossez:2019; @doire:2019], one-hot conditioned separation [@cunet:2019; @choi:2020; @samuel:2020; @olga:2021],
 Query-by-Example (QBE) separation [@lin:2021; @lee:2019], recursive separation [@wichern:2019; @recursive:2019], embedding space separation [@seetharaman:2019, @luo:2017] and hierarchical separation [@ethan:2020].
-The conditioned source separation method separate the target source based on its condition and mixture source.
+The conditioned source separation method separates target source from a given mixture depending on its conditioning input, which can be various forms (e.g., one-hot conditions, QBE, etc.).
-The training dataset and how to give the conditions during training determine the input condition's form (e.g., one-hot conditions, QBE, etc.).
+Although it has to separate with more complex mechanisms than the multi-head separation method, it is still promising because of its flexibility, applicability and extensionality.
-The conditioned source separation method is still promising because of its flexibility, applicability, and extensionality, despite the fact that it requires more complex mechanisms than the multi-head separation method.
+For example, it's easy to extend another domain such as text-conditioned audio manipulation [@choi:2021].
-For example, it is simple to extend it to text-conditioned audio manipulation [@choi:2021].
+In this paper, we focus on the one-hot conditioned source separation method since it has extensionality.

 LaSAFT-Net [@choi:2020] is one of the representative conditioned source separation models.
 It applies the Latent Source aware Frequency Transformation (LaSAFT) blocks.